grapp1/kw-intern/parflow-integration/docs/pf-keys/pftools_tutorial/tutorial_pt01_tcl2py.rst

 The run should execute successfully, printing the message ``ParFlow ran successfully``.

 ================================================================================
-Importing and converting a TCL file
+From TCL to Python file
 ================================================================================

 Great, now you have a working ParFlow interface!
 Next, create a new directory and import a TCL file (example here drawn from the ParFlow TCL tests):